5afe/safe/spec/replace_browser_extension/01_main.rst

   its information.
 * The old browser extension is now disconnected
-  (push connection, and blockchain) from the Safe and doesn't have safe's information.
+  (push connection, and blockchain) from the Safe and doesn't have Safe's information.

 4.2.
 Insufficient Funds